History of ArtFind a programme

 Dr Mike O'Mahony, (Reader), Late and post-Soviet cultural development; official art of the Soviet period; Russian visual culture in the 20th century; the visual culture of sport.

-Dr Dorothy Price, (Senior Lecturer), Aspects of race, representation and gender in contemporary art in Britain; German Expressionism; German visual culture in the 19th and 20th centuries; Neue Sachlichkeit and Weimar culture.
+Dr Dorothy Price, (Reader), Aspects of race, representation and gender in contemporary art in Britain; German Expressionism; German visual culture in the 19th and 20th centuries; Neue Sachlichkeit and Weimar culture.

 Professor Simon Shaw-Miller, (Professor), Interdisciplinary methodology; modernism; musical ekphrasis; musical iconography; sound and audio art; synaesthesia; the aesthetics of the Gesamtkunstwerk; the concepts of visual music; the history of art and music in the modern period (19th to 21st centuries).